Nida Yasir

-Nida Pasha, better known as Nida Yasir, is a Pakistani television host, former actress and model known for her role as Saima in the television drama Hum Tum.
+Nida Pasha, better known as Nida Yasir, is a Pakistani television host, former actress, and model known for her role as Saima in the television drama Hum Tum.
 She also hosts the morning television show Good Morning Pakistan at ARY Digital.

 Family

-She is the daughter of television directors-producers Kazim Pasha and Fehmida Nasreen.
+She is the daughter of television directors and producers Kazim Pasha and Fehmida Nasreen.

+She married Yasir Nawaz, an actor, director and producer, in 2002.
+They have three children together.